dimforge/ncollide/getting_started/README.md

 This way, you only have to write statements like `use ncollide::geom::Cuboid;`.

 ## Cargo example
-You may use one of those `Cargo.toml` files to compile the download examples of this guide.
-Simply replace the words `example2d` and `example3d` by the real name of the example.
+You may use one of those `Cargo.toml` files to compile the downloadable examples of this guide.
+Simply replace the words `example2d` or `example3d` by the real name of the example.

 ###### 2D example <span class="d2" onclick="window.open('../src/cargo_2d/Cargo.toml')"></span>
 ```rust